-If you have been recently diagnosed with cancer, you may feel confused or overwhelmed.
-You may be looking for answers, and you may be wondering which questions to ask your doctor.
+If you are newly diagnosed with cancer, you may be confused and overwhelmed.
+You probably want answers, but you may not even know what questions to ask.
 Asking questions will help you take an active role in managing your care.